useblocks/score/docs/platform_management_plan/project_management.rst

   Regular participants of the *Technical Lead Circle meeting* are the *Technical Leads* of the main *SCORE* project.
 The main purpose of the meeting is the exchange between technical leads for fulfilling their responsibilities.

   The *Technical Lead Circle meetings* are announced via *score-dev@eclipse.org* mailing list and are open for everyone who is registered to this mailing list.
 All meetings are documented as *GitHub Discussions* in `Technical Lead Circle section <https://github.com/orgs/eclipse-score/discussions/categories/technical-lead-circle>`_ and can be read by everyone.
 Topics for the *Technical lead circle meetings* can be proposed only by regular participants and will be prioritized by the *Technical lead circle Assistant*.
-Proposals for agenda topics can be added as comment to the respective GitHub discussion or sent to the *Technical lead circle Assistant*.
+Proposals for agenda topics can be added as comment to the respective *GitHub Discussion* or sent to the *Technical lead circle Assistant*.

-  Open points from the meetings will be handled by GitHub Issues in the *SCORE* main repository and can be filtered via label *technical_lead_circle*.
+  Open points from the meetings will be handled by *GitHub Issues* in the *SCORE* main repository and can be filtered via label *technical_lead_circle*.

   The *Technical Lead Circle meeting* takes place usually once a week.

 * **Committer Circle Meeting**

   Regular participants of the *Committer Circle meeting* are the *Committers* of the main *SCORE* project and of all software modules/child projects.
 The *Committer Circle Meeting* is lead by the *Technical Leads*.
-The main purpose of the meeting are in-depth technical discussions and evaluation of the *Contribution Requests*.
+The main purpose of the meeting are in-depth technical discussions and evaluation of the *Contribution Requests*, that could not be approved in the *Technical Lead Circle meeting* and demand more technical discussions.

   The *Committer Circle meetings* are announced via *score-dev@eclipse.org* mailing list and are open for everyone who is registered to this mailing list.
-All meetings are documented as GitHub Discussions in `Committer Circle section <https://github.com/orgs/eclipse-score/discussions/categories/committer-circle>`_ and can be read by everyone.
+All meetings are documented as *GitHub Discussions* in `Committer Circle section <https://github.com/orgs/eclipse-score/discussions/categories/committer-circle>`_ and can be read by everyone.
 Topics for the *Committer circle meetings* can be proposed only by regular participants and will be prioritized by the *Technical lead circle*.
-Proposals for agenda topics can be added as comment to the respective GitHub discussion or sent to the *Technical lead circle Assistant*.
+Proposals for agenda topics can be added as comment to the respective *GitHub Discussion* or sent to the *Technical lead circle Assistant*.

   The *Committer Circle meeting* takes place on demand.
 The decision for the scheduling of the *Committer Circle Meeting* is taken by the *Technical Lead Circle*.